xehp/hello_world_stm32/hello_stm32/STM32L4/readme.txt

 (see comments in Makefile on how to do that).

 Did not find the needed "STM32L432xx_flash.ld" in the repository from STMicroelectronics.
 Found one over at MBED so used one from there.
-So if you have another device than STM32L432xx you will need to find another flash load script create one by modifying the "STM32L432xx_flash.ld" we have.
+If you have another device than STM32L432xx you will need to find another flash load script or create one by modifying the "STM32L432xx_flash.ld" we have.

 Install the compiler (if not installed already), like this: